peteroupc/peteroupc.github.io/estimation.md

 The algorithm has the following parameters:

 - _&epsilon;_, _&delta;_: Both parameters must be greater than 0, and _&delta;_ must be less than 1.
-The algorithm will return an estimate within _&epsilon;_ of the true expected value with probability 1 &minus; _&delta;_ or greater, and the estimate will not go beyond the bounds of the stream's numbers.
+The algorithm will return an estimate within _&epsilon;_ of the ideal expected value with probability 1 &minus; _&delta;_ or greater, and the estimate will not go beyond the bounds of the stream's numbers.
 The algorithm is not guaranteed to maintain a finite mean squared error or expected error in its estimates.
 - _p_: The degree of the _p_<sup>th</sup> c.a.m. that the algorithm will estimate to determine the mean.
 - _q_: The degree of the _q_<sup>th</sup> c.a.m.  _q_ must be greater than _p_.
 - $\kappa$: Maximum value allowed for the following value: the _q_<sup>th</sup> c.a.m.'s  _q_<sup>th</sup> root divided by the _p_<sup>th</sup> c.a.m.'s _p_<sup>th</sup> root.
 (If _p_ = 2 and _q_ = 4, this is the maximum value allowed for the kurtosis's 4th root (Hickernell et al. 2012\)[^8] [^9].) $\kappa$ may not be less than 1.